cosmosone/cosmos-prd-generator/README.md

    - Interface design principles
    - Testing requirements
    - The AI must adhere to these rules for all implementation phases

+2. **Initial Context Setting**: Share `phase_00.md` with your IDE AI assistant first to give it an overview of the application you want to develop.

 3. **Implementation by Phases**: For each phase:
    - Provide the content of `phase_01.md` to the AI